ubc-library-rc/rdm/content/09_License-Research-Data.md

 - Translation
 - Telecommunications

 In other words, the copyright holder gets to *control* how users can use their work.
 A copyrighted work can be used with the author's permission or by user rights, as outlined in Canada's Copyright Act (HYPERLINK).
-Another way users can be permitted to use copyrighted work is through licences.
+Another way users can be permitted to use copyrighted work is through licenses.

-### What can't be copyrighted?
+## What can't be copyrighted?
 What can't be copyrighted is more complicated.
 For example, some forms of data analysis may not be "creatively" driven and can't be protected by copyright.
 Another example is when research is replicated using the original raw data to reproduce the results.
 Neither the original data nor the reproduced data is copyrightable.

 Solid examples include: